Tripp Eisen

-Tod Rex Salvador (born June 29, 1965), known professionally as Tripp Eisen, is an American musician best known as the former guitarist of heavy metal band Static-X. He is the current guitarist for the band Face Without Fear, and a former member of Dope, Murderdolls, and Roughhouse.
+Tod Rex Salvador (born June 29, 1965), known professionally as Tripp Eisen, is an American musician best known as the former guitarist of industrial metal band Static-X. He is the current guitarist for the band Face Without Fear, and a former member of Dope, Murderdolls, and Roughhouse.

 Career

 Dope (1997–2000)

 Dope was formed in 1997, when Eisen met with brothers Edsel and Simon Dope.
 Eisen brought in friend Preston Nash to play drums, and the band worked the New York City club circuit.
 In 1998, Dope was signed to Flip/Sony records, and Eisen moved from bass guitar to lead guitar, bringing in Acey Slade—who had first referred Eisen to Dope a few years earlier—to play bass.

-After the release of the album "Felons and Revolutionaries" (1999), the band toured extensively throughout the U.S. and Canada with acts such as Sevendust, Kid Rock, Static-X, Slipknot, Disturbed, Chevelle, Fear Factory, Staind, and Alice Cooper.
+After the release of the album Felons and Revolutionaries (1999), the band toured extensively throughout the U.S. and Canada with acts such as Sevendust, Kid Rock, Static-X, Slipknot, Disturbed, Chevelle, Fear Factory, Staind, and Alice Cooper.
 During this time, Eisen met Wayne Static and Joey Jordison, with whom he would go on to collaborate.
 Eisen appeared in the Dope videos for "Sick" and "Everything Sucks", and gained much notoriety from his wild antics and stage persona.
-He split with the band in late 2000, accusing frontman Edsel Dope of refusing to let him record his guitar parts so as to avoid paying him royalties.
+He split with the band in late 2000.

 The debut album sold in excess of 250,000 copies.